Laguna Catemaco: Geology

-Laguna Catemaco has a surface area of 72.54 km2, is formed like an elliptical parabola and is almost square with maximum width and axis of a little more than 10 km, (10,250 m width and a WSW-ENE axis of 12,320 m).
+Laguna Catemaco has a surface area of 72.54 km2, is formed like an elliptical parabola and is almost square with maximum width and axis of a little more than 10 km, (10250 m width and a WSW-ENE axis of 12320 m).
 It contains 552000000 m3 of water.
 The laguna is Mexico's eighteenth in size of water bodies, seventh in size of lakes and lagunas, third in size of lakes.

-Prevailing climate is hot and humid with average temperature of 23.4 °C (75 °F).
-Rainfall varies seasonally with averages of 2068 mm recorded at Catemaco and 4614 mm at Coyame.
+Prevailing climate is hot and humid with average temperature of 23.4 C. Rainfall varies seasonally with averages of 206.8 cm recorded at Catemaco and 461.4 cm at Coyame.
 Winds from the Gulf of Mexico enter the Catemaco watershed through an opening in the surrounding mountains located to the north of the town of Coyame, and cross the lake in a NE-SW direction, blowing strongly over the lake throughout the year.
 From February to October, northeast winds are dominant.
 Colder and faster northern winds blow from November to January.

 The tropical rainforest that once covered all the watershed of the lake has been severely decimated in the last few decades.
 Consequently, sedimentation has greatly increased, affecting the clarity of its waters and if left uncontrolled will possibly fill in the lake in the far future.

 The shoreline is irregular, with remnants of several volcanic cones and its perimeter is about 50 km.
 The lake is almost completely circumnavigated by roads, except for a gap in the lake shore road at the Tepeyaga peninsula.

 There are several volcanic islands within the lake.
 Several of these islands are stocked with native and imported monkeys as a University of Veracruz research project.
 This has led to more than 70 small boats scurrying tourists from Catemaco city across the lake to view the free ranging monkeys.
 The lake has been the backdrop for movies, including Sean Connery's Medicine Man.